rule

 Text 37

-Constantly being in touch with Him, Adhokshaja, is the contaminated mind of an embodied being in this world and the repetitious of its material existence brought to a full stop; the advanced all know of that spiritual heaven of happiness and therefore, from the core of your heart, sing in devotion for your heart's true Controller [see also B.G.
-18: 54 ].
+When one constantly stays in touch with Adhokshaja, the contaminated mind of an embodied being in this world is halted and the cycle of this material existence is ended.
+Those who are advanced know everything about that spiritual heaven of happiness.
+Be therefore of devotional service to the Lord of Hearts residing in your heart [see also B.G.
+18: 54].

 Text 38

 And what would be the problem of that, o asura sons; what would in one's own exercise of always having a place for Him in one's heart, with Him always there as the Soul to one's soul and the Friend Unlimited, all together be the need of providing for all that the sensual pleasure would require [compare 7.6: 19 and B.G.
 9: 26]?
+(Vedabase)

 Text 39

+Wealth, women, one's animals, children and all of that; houses, land, elephants, a treasury, luxury and all the money and the sense gratification, is by someone whose lifespan is but short and who inevitably has to die, lost in a second.
+What pleasure can one derive from such a temporary thing?

 Wealth, women, one's animals, children and all that, houses, land, elephants, a treasury, all the luxury, all that economy and sense gratification is to the one whose lifespan is but short, the one who inevitably dies, lost in a second; how much pleasure can a thing so temporary bring?

-Wealth, women, one's animals, children and all that, houses, land, elephants, a treasury, all the luxury, all that economy and sense gratification is to the one whose lifespan is but short, the one who inevitably dies, lost in a second; how much of pleasure can a thing so temporary bring?
 (Vedabase)

 Text 40

-Likewise are the higher destinations that are achieved by great sacrifice, all perishable, however more comfortable they might be; they are not free from disturbances and therefore is He of whom one has never seen or heard any fault, with the bhakti as it is explained, the Supreme Ruler to be worshiped for self-realization [see also B.G.
+Similarly, the [higher] worlds that are achieved by great sacrifice, are all perishable.
+However comfortable they might be, they are not flawless and therefore He whom one never heard or saw making a mistake, the Supreme Lord, is the one to be worshiped for one's self-realization with the bhakti we talked about [see also B.G.
 8: 16].

 Text 41

 From the material knowledge which is there for the purpose of the many activities in this world, one thinks oneselves highly advanced, but again and again is the unfailing result of a man waging like this to have arrived at the opposite.
+(Vedabase)

 Text 42

+The determination of the karmi [the achievement-oriented person] to be happy and to be free from misery out here, is an ambition that always leads to unhappiness, because that desire obscures the [interest of the lasting] happiness that is the result of a more reserved attitude [concerning material outcomes].

 The determination of the karmi [the person sweating for results] to be happy, to be liberated from misery out here, is an ambition that always leads to the unhappiness that conceals the [lasting] happiness which follows from not craving the money.

-The determination of the karmi [the person sweating for results] for happiness, for being liberated from misery out here is an ambition that always leads to the unhappiness that conceals the [lasting] happiness that follows from not craving the money.
 (Vedabase)

 Text 43

 The desirables one wishes for in the willful actions for which the living being entered the world, result indeed in the physical body that one has, but perishable as it is, is it one's enemy when one tries to leave it for what it is in order to embrace the spirit.
+(Vedabase)

 Text 44

+What can one say?
+One is ultimately separated from that upon which one based one's [material] self-esteem: one's children, wife, home, wealth and all of that, the realm, the treasury, the elephant, the ministers and servants and the relatives.

 What more is there to say, ultimately is one separated from the children, wife, home, wealth and all, the realm, the treasury, the elephant, the ministers and servants and relatives, on which one based one's self-esteem.

-What should one say, one is separated from children, wife, home, wealth and all, the realm, the treasury, the elephant, the ministers and servants and the relatives; they are all seats of the 'mine'-concept.
 (Vedabase)

 Text 45

-What is the value of all of this to the soul?
-Most trivial with the perishable body appear these things to be necessary, but they are useless for the ocean full of the nectar of eternal happiness.
+Of what value to the soul is all of this?
+These trivial matters concerning the perishable body, appear to be necessary, but they are useless for attaining the nectar ocean of eternal happiness.

 Text 46

 Let it be clear that all that someone in a material body in this world does for his personal benefit, o asura sons, beginning with lusting after sex, with the temporary leads to the heavy suffering that is the result of the workload of one's karma.
+(Vedabase)

 Text 47

 For the embodied one begins the karma with the body that one acquired as a consequence of the way one acted; because of that karma one acquires another body, and that repetition one indeed owes to one's ignorance.
+(Vedabase)

 Text 48

 Therefore depends all the regulation of one's income and desires for sense gratification, as well as the religion thereto, on the glorification of the Soul above the soul, the Lord divinely indifferent who is the Controller [of the Time and the karma].
+(Vedabase)

 Text 49

 Of all living beings is He the Lord, the original source, the one pulling the strings, the Beloved, who by His different energies has created them in being the Individual Soul of all individual entities together.
+(Vedabase)

 Text 50

 Whether god or demon, man or ghost or a singer of heaven, in rendering service at Mukunda's feet do we all become equally fulfilled by all of His!
+(Vedabase)

 Text 51-52